DonGoesToWork/recoil_test/docs/architecture_notes.md

 \*-----\* Hierarchy Related Terms: \*-----\*

+Parent -> Object -> Child:

 - Parent: An object that owns children.
 If a parent is deleted, all of its children are deleted.
 If a child is deleted, it's reference is removed from its parent.
 - Child: An object that is owned by a parent and dependent on its existance.

+Club -> Object -> Child:

 - Club: Clubs are object containers that can hold members in a 1:many relationship.
 Clubs and Members are only loosely related.
 This means that removing a member from a club does not delete a Member.
 Likewise, deleting a Club only removes the Club reference from the Member.
 They are only associated with each other via id references to illustrate affiliation.
 - Member: An object that is associated with a Club.

+\*-----\* Hierarchy Examples: \*-----\*

+In a game, there exists the objects: guild, guild treasury, player and player inventory.

+You would want the player to be the parent of the player inventory, making the player inventory a child of the parent.
+You'd do this so that if the player is deleted, then their inventory is automatically cleaned up too, without needing to worry about manually handling it.

+As for the guild and guild treasury, you'd do the same, as once the guild is gone, the treasure should go away.

+To have the pla
+Then, you may want to make to make the guild treasury the child of the guild, guild, a guild treasury, a player and a player inventory.

+You would

 \*-----\* Parent Object Specifications: \*-----\*